tyroguru/BPFTrace-hol/uprobe.md

 Things to note:

-* The additional `":cpp` probe qualifier allows us to use a demangled form of a C++ symbol.
+* The additional `:cpp` probe qualifier allows us to use a demangled form of a C++ symbol.
 Not only does this mean we don't need to use unwieldy mangled symbols but, more importantly, this acts as a wildcard match for any parameters which is especially convenient matching methods with template parameters.

 It isn't currently possible with bpftrace to display C++ type definitions as we can we kernel datatypes as shown previously.